Metal Expansion Joint

 - Then is a tie rod.

-Various sectors use tie rods, such as energy productions, paper industry, chemical industry, water treatment, oil, and gas.
+Various sectors use tie rods, such as energy production, paper, chemical, water treatment, oil, and gas.
 Choosing if a tie rod is needed depends on the application.
 Also, tie rods are selected according to the three basic types of movement: axial, angular, and lateral.
-Therefore, they also use various sectors, like energy productions, paper industry, chemical industry, water treatment, oil, and gas.
+Therefore, they also use various sectors, like energy production, paper, chemical, water treatment, oil, and gas.

 We can offer any size of expansion joint, as well as most materials and accessories.
 Don’t hesitate to get in touch with us for a quote.